Financial Samurai

 It would be much better if they spent the money or gave it away while they lived.
 The same goes for all of us.

-Personally, I plan to revenge spend in 2023 as part of my goals.
+Personally, I plan to revenge spend in 2023 and beyond as part of my goals.
 After writing Buy This, Not That, a Wall Street Journal bestseller, being a stay-at-home dad to two kids, and working on Financial Samurai, I need a break!

 As a 46-year-old this year, I am in my first year of decumulation mode.
 I do not plan to die with a lot of money because I don’t want to have wasted my time and energy.